park-sang-jun/project-assistant-bot/README.md

 [Xiao Yilin](https://github.com/hotarumin)

-We are a group of Year 2 Computer Science students from the National University of Singapore
+We are a group of Year 2 Computer Science students from the National University of Singapore (NUS).